Set the Record Straight

-2) For more information about the City's procurement process please see the Procurement Code Manual here: https://www.flagstaff.az.gov/2991/Procurement-Code-Manual
+- For more information about the city's procurement process please see the Procurement Code Manual (PDF)

-3) This City Council Report details the process that was used for the recent Scattered Sites Affordable Housing solicitation: https://www.flagstaff.az.gov/3814/City-Council-Reports-2018
+- This City Council Report (PDF) details the process that was used for the recent Scattered Sites Affordable Housing solicitation

-March 9, 2014: Flagstaff road fix package balloons - Arizona Daily Sun
+March 9, 2014: Flagstaff Road Fix Package Balloons - Arizona Daily Sunday

-February 13, 2014: Dark skies caught in energy flap - Arizona Daily Sun
+February 13, 2014: Dark Skies Caught in Energy Flap - Arizona Daily Sunday

 The second to last paragraph on page A6 incorrectly states the Council vote on the energy code.
 The final vote was unanimous 7-0.
 The article incorrectly said the vote was 4-3.

-February 28, 2013: Council: City will finish Rio - Arizona Daily Sun
+February 28, 2013: Council: City Will Finish Rio - Arizona Daily Sunday

 The headline "Council: City will finish Rio" is inaccurate.
 The Council made no such commitment at its Tuesday meeting.
 The Council in fact decided wait to make any decision on the future of the Rio until after members travel to Washington to meet with Federal officials.

-February 17, 2013: Council nixes hike in taxes - Arizona Daily Sun
+February 17, 2013: Council Nixes Hike in Taxes - Arizona Daily Sunday

 The article left out two critical facts that make the headline inaccurate and misleading.
 The Council agreed to consider applying a sales tax to the purchase of water, and, the Council agreed to hold a worksession to discuss transportation funding through the use of a sales tax.

-November 15, 2012: Gay Civil Rights in Flagstaff on the move - Arizona Daily Sun
+November 15, 2012: Gay Civil Rights in Flagstaff on the Move - Arizona Daily Sunday

-The City Council DID NOT direct staff to create a separate agency to handle and investigate complaints, as stated in this Arizona Daily Sun article.
+The City Council did not direct staff to create a separate agency to handle and investigate complaints, as stated in this Arizona Daily Sunday article.
 The Council directed staff to include a provision that would provide for a contracted independent hearing officer, who is not in any way affiliated with the City, to handle complaints after they have been screened by existing city staff.

-Education is NOT part of the discussion at tonight's City Council worksession.
-The article stated...."on a proposal to write new laws that could add new protections for sexual orientation and gender identify to the list of personal characteristics that are protected in the areas of employment, public accommodation and education."
+on a proposal to write new laws that could add new protections for sexual orientation and gender identify to the list of personal characteristics that are protected in the areas of employment, public accommodation and education.